- Isaiah 61:10-62:3

 - Galatians 3:23-25, 4:4-7

 Unlike the other leaders of the first followers of Christ, Paul had not known Jesus as they had.
 Indeed, his early personal history and identity had been as passionate defender of tradition.
 That makes his conversion all the more remarkable.
 In this excerpt, he speaks for himself as well as those whose life experiences are similar to his.
 The one-time arch defender of limited reinterpretation of tradition became the most energetic and vocal exponent of new, sometimes highly original, interpretation that saw Jesus as the fulfillment of the ancient longings for a Messiah, and even more.
 Paul’s life and testimony bubble over with enthusiasm for his new interpretation of God’s work in the world and in himself.
-It feels to Paul like freedom, bound not by laws but by love.
+To Paul his new experience of God in Christ feels like freedom, bound not by laws but by love.

 - John 1:1-18

 Postmodern inquiries into the role and significance of human language conclude that it is far less successful, and, simultaneously, far more successful than has been thought, especially in Western Modernity.
 Human language never fully captures the complexity, subtlety and contingency of human experience, but, at its best, it comes close enough to enable communication, create meaning and get things done.
+Therefore, it is inadequate, but all we have got.
+It is always incomplete, but it is direly consequential.
 Because human language is always a near-miss, the task of interpretation and reinterpretation is never finished.
+Because interpretation is never finished, it must be done with high ethical standards.
 This nuanced appreciation of words seems more in sympathy with pre-Modernity than the brute force that Western Modernity ascribes to language.

 After a year of personal and professional upheaval, the estimable American poet Wallace Stevens went on a reading binge.
 He focused especially on the writings of Vico, Descartes, Hegel and I.A.Richards.
 In May 1941, after his marathon reading, he delivered a lecture at Princeton in which he said: